 Discoveries a Mile High

 Art engages its audience in a cognitive exploration, and lends itself to many interpretations.
-Larry Kirkland, nationally renowned artist, challenges patients, families and staff to look beyond the glass, and to reflect on the different colors and objects in his design at The new Children’s Hospital.
+Larry Kirkland, nationally renowned artist, challenges patients, families and staff to look beyond the glass, and to reflect on the different colors and objects in his design at Children’s Hospital Colorado.

 Kirkland’s glass art, located on the east wall of Boettcher Atrium, is a metaphor for the medical challenges that caregivers at Children’s often face.
 Just as they must continuously research and diagnose disorders, and discover groundbreaking, new treatments, “I wanted the artwork to be something for people to continuously discover and explore as well,” said Kirkland.